rassarg/rassarg/README.md

 * ✉️  You can contact me at [raskieda@gmail.com](mailto:raskieda@gmail.com)
 * 🧠  I'm currently learning Javascript
 * 🤝  I'm open to collaborating on Javascript projects
-* ⚡  I've travelled to over 100 countries!
+* ⚡  I've traveled to over 100 countries!

 ### Skills